-To evaluate the current state of progress of engine manufacturers, it is important to understand the context of this equipment group in the scope of the RoHS Directive.
-Such equipment has been described by EUROMOT to have first been added to the scope of the Directive through the 2011 recast and is explained to be covered by Annex I category 11 "Other EEE not covered by any of the categories above".
-In the 2011 recast, a date was not specified as to when this category comes into scope and there were uncertainties as to the equipment newly in scope among stakeholders and the date of application.
-In a consultation performed as part of a 2014 Oeko-Institut study of the scope of the Directive (EEE newly in scope), EUROMOT29 and other stakeholders raised these uncertainties.
-It was argued that equipment with an internal combustion engine was mostly excluded and that those equipment newly in scope should also be excluded30.
-Following this review, the Directive was amended on 15.11.2017, specifying among others in Article 4(3) that "Paragraph 1 shall apply [...] to all other EEE that was outside the scope of Directive 2002/95/EC and which is placed on the market from 22 July 2019".
+It was argued that equipment with an internal combustion engine was mostly excluded and that those equipment newly in scope should also be excluded29.
+Following the scope review, the Directive was amended on 15.11.2017, among others adapting the definition of 'non-road mobile machinery made available exclusively for professional use', and clarifying any uncertainties as to which equipment was in the scope of the Directive.
 Though the consultants are aware that many stakeholders of Cat.
-11 products started their efforts towards compliance following the approval of the recast in 2011, it can be followed that EUROMOT members delayed these efforts until certainty was obtained through the 2017 amendment.
-In this sense, though it is clear from earlier communications that some efforts towards compliance started at an earlier date, it can also be followed the efforts.
+11 products started their efforts towards compliance following the approval of the recast in 2011, it can be followed that at least some EUROMOT members delayed these efforts until certainty was obtained through the 2017 amendment.
+In this sense, though it is clear from earlier communications that some efforts towards compliance started at an earlier date, it can also be followed that the efforts were increased following the 2017 amendment and are still to be completed.